jssql1234/docs-sqlpay/docs/integration/vision/wallet.md

  - tapping the grid will now show a list of employee instead\
  ![mobileDemo](../../../static/img/integration/vision/wallet/manager-payout-details.png)
- - - in history payout,a red exclamation mark status will appear beside employee's avatar if there are payout that are unpaid past the expected payout date
+ - in history payout,a red exclamation mark status will appear beside employee's avatar if there are payout that are unpaid past the expected payout date

  - tapping on a name will show payout/entitlement details of that employee\
- (**this view will differ when you are in payout history/entitlement view compared to upcoming payout view**)
+ (**this view will differ when you are in payout history/entitlement view compared to upcoming payout view**)\
-    - **a) payout history/entitlement** \
+    **A. payout history/entitlement** \
  ![mobileDemo](../../../static/img/integration/vision/wallet/manager-payout-emp-details.png)
 - if a payout have its payment officially made, it will show payment date instead of entitled date
 - paid and unpaid status for payouts past the expected payout date to indicate which are officially paid

-    - **b) upcoming payout** \
+    **B. upcoming payout** \
       as upcoming payout are not yet paid out, their payout date can be editited, so \
       there is an arrow button on the card which would open edit view